KarenTazayan/DevOps-Immersion-Workshop/Module-GitHub-Copilot/Azure-DevOps/01_Setup_Azure_DevOps.md

 01_Prompt
 ```
-Hi, my friend!
-I have an existing .NET 9 solution and I want to host it on Azure DevOps for the future automation.
-What should I do first to set this up?
+Hi, I’m new to Azure DevOps.
+I want to host my .NET 9 source code in Azure DevOps.
+Please provide a very concise step-by-step guide.
 ```
 02_Prompt
 ```
-I don’t have an organization.
+I don’t have an Azure DevOps organization.
 Where can I create one?
 ```
 03_Prompt
 ```